meangrape/gogurl/utils/README.md

 This is a small collection of bash scripts that wrap curl and make it easy to interact with a gogurl server.
-One tool, `editgo` relies on the presence of Perl and its URI:Escape module.
+One tool, `editgo` relies on the presence of Perl and its URI:Escape module. `lisgo` relies on Perl's HTML::Strip module which is not part of the base install.

 Each tool contains two variables that need to be edited:
 *$CERT* should point to your client certificate on the filesystem.